 I can officially confirm that it’s possible to stir fry fish.
-It’s probably laughably obvious to chefs, especially the genuine oriental chefs with ethnic roots and all who know what they’re doing when they cook stir fries.
+It’s probably laughably obvious to chefs, especially the genuine Asian chefs with ethnic roots and skills who know what they’re doing when they cook stir fries.

 I just slosh a bit of fish sauce about and pretend I’m cooking Thai – but why blame me?
 It’s no cultural appropriation but an affirmation of how wonderful the cuisine is, even when cooked by a clueless farang.